JonGabHall/DOOS-Toolbox/README.md

 # Ocean Video Tools for ArcGIS Pro

-An ArcGIS Pro Python toolbox for turning deep ocean video into documented, analysis-ready still imagery.
+A prototype, proof of concept ArcGIS Pro Python toolbox for turning deep ocean video into documented, analysis-ready still imagery.

 Video from an ROV, an AUV, a towed sled or a drop camera almost never arrives